RMIT Melbourne Inter-location: Singapore Institute of Management

 Step 2 Submit your Expression of Interest by the deadline (1 March and 30 August each year)

-Step 3 The most eligible applicantswill be notified by RMIT Melbourne and invited to submit an online application
+Step 3 The eligible applicants will be notified by RMIT Melbourne via email to their RMIT email account and invited to submit an online application

 Step 4 If your application is successful, you will recieve a Letter of Offer